Area233/ALPHA-ROLEPLAY/README.md

-tuning menu do češtiny -- sedy
+kleno robbery by -- hawkins